weaveworks/weave/README.md

 Found a bug, want to suggest a feature, or have a question?
 [File an issue](https://github.com/zettio/weave/issues), or email weave@zett.io.
-When reporting a bug, please include what version of weave you are running, as shown by `weave version`.
+When reporting a bug, please include which version of weave you are running, as shown by `weave version`.

 Follow weave on Twitter: